Consequences of a Two-Time Relativistic Bohmian Model: Interpretation of the double-slit experiment

 The standard wave packet description, compliant the de Broglie relation, is still empirically justified on the basis of the physical indeterminations of the sent particle.
 At the initial instant, we assume for simplicity that the particle has the minimum positional uncertainty previously found, which we call $\Delta s_{0}$.
 During motion, as long as the energy of the particle does not change, the growth of the positional uncertainty, obtainable by the Liouville's theorem, continues to be the standard one: $\Delta s=\sqrt{\Delta s_{0}^{2}+\frac{\Delta p_{s_0}^{2}}{m^{2}}\,t^{2}}$.
 At a fixed instant $\bar t$, $\Delta s$ represents the radius of a sphere-like figure within which the particle, due to the omnidirectional $\tau$-motions, is spread; in other words, at instant $\bar t$ it is \emph{simultaneously present in every point of this volume}.
-We highlight that: \begin{enumerate} \item This simultaneity is not in conflict with Special Relativity, because the generic $\tau$-motion itself, as long as the energy of the particle does not change, does not constitute a $t$-\emph{event}: $\bar t$ is {\emph{frozen}} in any reference system. \item Nothing prevents these infinite \emph{self-particles} from $\tau$-interfering with each other in all possible physical ways.
+We highlight that: \begin{enumerate} \item This simultaneity is not in conflict with Special Relativity, because the generic $\tau$-motion itself, as long as the energy of the particle does not change, does not constitute a $t$-\emph{event}: $\bar t$ is {\emph{frozen}} in any reference system. \item Nothing prevents these infinite \emph{self-particles} from $\tau$-interfering with each other in all possible physical ways: each kind of interacting particles (photons, vector bosons, etc.) oscillates itself in $\tau$-time according to the same laws found.
 Mutual exchanges of particles correspond to what in the standard point of view is described as emission and reabsorption of virtual particles, obtaining excellent experimental verifications. \item In addition to $\tau$-interacting like particles, self-particles $\tau$-interfere like waves, exactly as predicted by the standard interpretation, according to the Feynman description \cite{68}.
 The model simply specifies that the \emph{different histories} are \emph{actually realized} in time $\tau$.
 This description is in conflict neither with the interactions just discussed nor with the corpuscular description given by equations (20) and (24).
 Due to the constitutional limitations of the latter, the effective trajectory followed by the particle is everywhere unknowable and the wave description is then necessary.
 When the particle reaches the wall, diffraction is observed if the sphere-like volume includes the two slits (fig. 2).

 \end{enumerate}

 Note that zig-zag trajectories which violate the conservation of $t$-momentum and yet admitted as legitimate Feynman paths, can now be \emph{properly physical}, being able to be obtained by composition of $\vec p_c$ with one or more $\vec p_{i_s}$.